 Loyal and loving dogs turn up every day in New England and Southern shelters, as owners turn them in or they’re found roaming the streets after being dumped.
 To the best of our abilities, we evaluate all of our Great Dogs’ temperament and suitability for living with other dogs, cats, and children.
 A dog’s health is checked, and we make sure they are up-to-date on all shots and are spayed or neutered.
 Then, we place them in loving foster homes until they find their own family.
 Our goal is to meet the needs of each dog as an individual and to assure proper placement in a loving forever home.

 We emphasize matching the right dog to the right family so that all will have many happy years together.
 Completing and submitting the adoption application is the first step and the fastest way to begin the adoption process.
 You must be 24 or older and living in New England to complete and submit an application.

 The formal process will vary depending upon our volunteer’s availability.
 The process is reasonably fast, so you should apply for a dog when you are ready to welcome a new pet into your home.

-The standard adoption fee is $495 for dogs and $575 for puppies under 6 months.
+The standard adoption fee is $495 for dogs 6 months and over and $575 for puppies under 6 months.
 All puppies spayed/neutered locally will have an adoption fee of $650 to cover the vetting cost.